|Post-Meal Blood Sugars and High Normal A1cs Predict Heart Attack|

 The reliance of doctors on two hour glucose tolerance test results allows people to live for years with blood sugars high enough to promote complications long before they are diagnosed even pre-diabetes.

 Inflammation markers and metabolic characteristics of subjects with one-hour plasma glucose levels.
 Gianluca Bardini et al. Diabetes Care Published online before print November 16, 2009, doi: 10.2337/dc09-134

-A1c Accurately Predicts Heart Attack RiskThis was discovered a few years ago in a large-scale study called EPIC-Norfolk.
-What's particularly valuable about this study is that they weren't looking for causes of heart disease.
-They were studying cancer and they were looking at blood sugar because of the belief that it might be related to cancer incidence, which turned out not to be the case.
+A1c Accurately Predicts Heart Attack RiskThis was discovered in the large-scale epidemiological study called EPIC-Norfolk.
+What's particularly valuable about this study is that the researchers weren't originally looking for causes of heart disease.
+They were studying cancer and they were looking at A1c because of the belief that it might be related to cancer incidence, which turned out not to be the case.
 The finding that A1c predicted heart disease in people with supposedly normal blood sugar was a shocker.